-There are several ways to get full text from Harvard databases through Google Scholar:
+There are two ways to get full text from Harvard databases through Google Scholar:

 1. Set up Google Scholar to search Harvard databases.
 Go to the Google Scholar page.
 At the top of the page you will see a link to Settings.
 Go to Library Links and type in Harvard.
-Select Harvard University -Find It @ Harvard.
+Select Harvard University - Try Harvard Library.
 Save your preferences.
 To have your preferences saved for the next time you use Google Scholar, make sure to sign in with your Google account.

 2. Use Google Scholar through the Harvard Libraries' web page.
-All of the artilces will have a "FindIt@Harvard" button next to them that will link you to full text if it is available through Harvard.
+All of the articles will have a "Try Harvard Library" button next to them that will link you to full text if it is available through Harvard.

 - Ask a Librarian, including chat and email, will be suspended from Saturday, May 26 through Monday May 28, in observance of Memorial Day.
 Questions received during this period will be answered beginning Tuesday, May 28, 2023.